Snohomish County, Washington: History

 One of the first county censuses was taken in 1862 by Sheriff Salem A. Woods.

-Early important pioneers in the Snohomish County region included E. F. Cady of Snohomish, E. C. Ferguson of Snohomish and Isaac Cathcart.
+Early important pioneers in the Snohomish County region included E. F. Cady of Snohomish, Emory C. Ferguson of Snohomish and Isaac Cathcart.

+The early economy of Snohomish County relied on natural resources, namely timber and mining, alongside agriculture.
+The region was connected by railroads at the end of the 19th century, which also created new towns that experienced major population booms as emigrants arrived from other parts of the United States.
+The county was among the largest New Deal aid beneficiaries in Washington due to its troubled economy during the Great Depression; the Works Progress Administration built major projects around Snohomish County, while the Civilian Conservation Corps developed wilderness and recreational areas around several work camps.

+During World War II, the county had several shipyards and airplane factories established to supply the United States Armed Forces.
+Several existing and new airfields were converted into military use, which would continue beyond the war.
+A post-war population boom brought new suburban development to Snohomish County, where bedroom communities were built alongside new highways to Seattle.
+In 1967, Boeing began construction of an aircraft assembly plant—the world's largest building—in Everett for its Boeing 747 program.
+The U.S. Navy located a major homeport in Everett that opened in 1994.

 Geography

 Snohomish County is part of the Puget Sound region of Western Washington, bordered to the south by King County, to the west by Puget Sound and other inland waters, to the north by Skagit County, and to the east by the Chelan County at the crest of the Cascade Range.
-According to the U.S. Census Bureau, the county has a total square area of approximately 2,196 sqmi, of which 2087 sqmi is land and 109 sqmi, or 5.0%, is water.
+According to the United States Census Bureau, the county has a total square area of approximately 2,196 sqmi, of which 2087 sqmi is land and 109 sqmi, or 5.0%, is water.
 It is the 13th largest county in Washington by land area and is larger than the states of Delaware and Rhode Island.

 The county's surface is covered by plains and rolling hills in the west, where the majority of settlements are, and mountainous terrain in the east.
 The Cascade Range passes through the eastern part of the county and is largely protected from development as part of the Mount Baker–Snoqualmie National Forest.
 The mountain range includes the highest point in Snohomish County: Glacier Peak, at 10,541 ft above sea level.
 Several major rivers originate in the Cascades and flow west towards Puget Sound and other parts of the Salish Sea, including the Stillaguamish and Snohomish (fed by the Skykomish and Snoqualmie rivers).
 These rivers form several valleys used for agriculture that occasionally flood during major weather events, such as atmospheric rivers.